Special Relationship: Poll findings

-In a 1997 Harris poll published after Blair's election, 63% of people in the United States viewed Britain as a close ally, up by 1% from 1996, 'confirming that the long-running "special relationship" with America's transatlantic cousins is still alive and well'.
+In Harris poll published after Blair's election, 63% of people in the United States viewed Britain as a close ally, up by 1% from 1996, 'confirming that the long-running "special relationship" with America's transatlantic cousins is still alive and well'.
 Canada ranked first with 73%, while Australia came third, with 48%.
 Popular awareness of the historic link was fading in the parent country, however.
 In a 1997 Gallup poll, 60% of the British public said they regretted the end of Empire and 70% expressed pride in the imperial past, 53% wrongly supposed that the United States had never been a British possession.

 In 1998, 61% of Britons polled by ICM said they believed they had more in common with US citizens than they did with the rest of Europe.
 64% disagreed with the sentence 'Britain does what the US government tells us to do'.
 A majority also backed Blair's support of Bill Clinton's strategy on Iraq, 42% saying action should be taken to topple Saddam Hussein, with 24% favouring diplomatic action and a further 24%, military action.
 A majority of Britons aged 24 or over said they disliked Blair supporting Clinton over the Lewinsky scandal.

-A 2006 poll of the American public showed that Britain, as an 'ally in the war on terror', was viewed more positively than any other country, and 76% of the US people polled viewed the British as an 'ally in the war on terror' according to Rasmussen Reports.
+A 2006 poll of the American public showed that Britain, as an "ally in the war on terror", was viewed more positively than any other country, and 76% of the US people polled viewed the British as an "ally in the war on terror" according to Rasmussen Reports.
 According to Harris Interactive, 74% of Americans viewed Great Britain as a 'close ally in the war in Iraq', well ahead of next-ranked Canada at 48%.

 A June 2006 poll by Populus for The Times showed that the number of Britons agreeing that 'it is important for Britain's long-term security that we have a close and special relationship with America' had fallen to 58% (from 71% in April) and that 65% believed that 'Britain's future lies more with Europe than America.'
 Only 44% agreed that 'America is a force for good in the world.'
 A later poll during the Israel-Lebanon conflict found that 63% of Britons felt that the United Kingdom was tied too closely to the United States.
 A 2008 poll by The Economist showed that Britons' views differed considerably from Americans' views when asked about the topics of religion, values, and national interest.
 The Economist remarked: